LittleIronMan/env_doctor/README.md

       "couch": "../couch_db",
       "pg": "../postgres_db"
     },
     "comment": "There may be a description of your module with variables here.
-The script does not use this information."
+Script does not use this information."
   },
   "config": {
     "AMAZING_VAR": {